2 in 5 college students face food insecurity – colleges are working to help

 And it's not just Penn State Harrisburg.

-Between the uncertainty of SNAP payments due to the government shutdown and the rising cost of living, Houle Catazano said many students feel financially strained.
+Between the uncertainty of SNAP payments due to the government shutdown and the rising cost of living, Houle Catanzano said many students feel financially strained.

 Some are turning to campus food pantries.
 Students like Leon Garland, a freshman at Penn State Harrisburg.
 He said he knows first-hand how hunger can affect academics.